dutchLuck/ping3/README.md

   -v 6 ..
 Report Don't Fragment & Broadcast Permission status in addition to information provided by -v 5 -v 7 ..
 Report request & reply timestamps in greater detail in addition to information provided by -v 6 -v 8 ..
 Display the headers in received reply datagrams in addition to information provided by -v 7 -v 9 ..
-Debug mode.
-Reports all manner of internal data.
-Compile with -DDEBUG flag to enable the most info output.
+Reports copious amounts of information.
+Compile with -DDEBUG to enable Debug mode and the most info output.
 ```
 These verbosity level output indications are not to be considered as set-in-stone and may be altered in later versions of ping3.

+## License and Disclaimer
 ping3 is released under the MIT license and must be used at your own risk.
 Therefore unless it provides some specific capability you need then it is
 almost certainly better to use your operating systems standard ping utility.

-Further reading; -
+## Further reading; -
 1. IP Header  (section 3.2 from TCP/IP Illustrated Vol 1 by W.R.
 Stevens)
 ( viewed at https://flylib.com/books/en/3.223.1.46/1/ on 2024-Mar-11 )
 2. ICMP Address Mask Request and Reply  (section 6.3 from TCP/IP Illustrated Vol 1 by W.R.
 Stevens)